 The applicant is requesting a Conditional Use Permit to allow for a Commercial Solar Energy Facility.
-The subject property consists of approximately twenty (20) acres and is zoned A-1 Agriculture District.
-According to the aerial photography, the subject property is currently in agricultural production and contains several structures.
+The subject property consists of approximately twenty-one and one-half (21.5) acres and is zoned A-1 Agriculture District.
+According to the plat of survey, the subject property currently contains a one-story sheet metal building and gravel drive.

-According to the narrative, the applicant is proposing a 1.8-megawatt commercial solar energy facility, enclosed by an eight (8)-foot security fence, per the regulations of the National Electric Code.
+According to the narrative, the applicant is proposing a two (2)-megawatt commercial solar energy facility, enclosed by a seven (7)-foot security fence, per the regulations of the National Electric Code.
 The nearest adjacent residence on a nonparticipating parcel is over one-hundred fifty (150) feet from the proposed location of the solar array.